 Planning Agreements are the key mechanism available to Council to ensure developments assist in contributing towards road and traffic infrastructure upgrades in the City Centre.
-Consideration of the Planning Agreement is provided below.
+However Council subsequently received legal advice that Council can't enter into a planning agreement with itself as it is legally defective, the Environmental Planning & Assessment Act doesn't contemplate it and the agreement could not be registered on title.